Bilinear embedding for divergence-form operators with negative potentials: Abstract

-Let $\Omega \subseteq \R^d$ be open, $A$ a complex uniformly strictly accretive $d\times d$ matrix-valued function on $\Omega$ with $L^\infty$ coefficients, and $V$ a locally integrable function on $\Omega$ whose negative part is subcritical.
-We consider the operator $\oL = -\mathrm{div}(A\nabla) + V$ with mixed boundary conditions on $\Omega$.
-We extend the bilinear inequality of Carbonaro and Dragi\v{c}evi\'c \cite{CD-Potentials}, originally established for nonnegative potentials, by introducing a novel condition on the coefficients that reduces to standard $p$-ellipticity when $V$ is nonnegative.
-As a consequence, we show that the solution to the parabolic problem $u'(t) + \oL u(t) = f(t)$ with $u(0)=0$ has maximal regularity on $L^p(\Omega)$, in the same spirit as \cite{CD-Mixed}.
-Moreover, we study mapping properties of the semigroup generated by $-\oL$ under this new condition, thereby extending classical results for the Schr\"{o}dinger operator $-\Delta + V$ on $\mathbb{R}^d$ \cite{Per, BS90}.
+We extend the bilinear embedding of Carbonaro and Dragi\v{c}evi\'c \cite{CD-Potentials}, established for nonnegative potentials under the $p$-ellipticity of the matrices, by introducing a novel condition on the coefficients that reduces to $p$-ellipticity when $V$ is nonnegative.
+As a consequence, the solution to the parabolic problem $u^\prime(t) + \oL u(t) = f(t)$ with $u(0)=0$ has maximal regularity on $L^p(\Omega)$.

+Moreover, under this new condition, we study mapping properties of the semigroup generated by $-\oL$, thereby extending classical results for the Schr\"{o}dinger operator $-\Delta + V$ on $\mathbb{R}^d$.